Shiva-Gangadhar/Quiz-App/README.md

 ## Features

 - Home Page: The main screen with options to play the quiz or view high scores.
+   - High Scores Button: Navigates back to the high scores page.
 - High Scores: Displays the top 5 scores along with usernames from local storage.
 - Play Quiz: Starts the quiz with multiple-choice questions fetched from a third-party API.
   - Interactive Choices: Click on an answer choice to see if it's correct (green) or wrong (red).